"Freely you have received, freely give." Matthew 10:8

 LITTLE BIRTHDAY ANGELS

-Pictured at Right: Angel Pietsch of Little Birthday Angels, VBCBA board member Steve Schwartz, and president Maureen Nicolace with teen gifts donated by VBCBA members.
+Pictured at Right: VBCBA treasurer Danny Howes and Angel Pietsch of Little Birthday Angels, with teen gifts donated by VBCBA members.

 ST. VINCENT DE PAUL

-Pictured at Right: Elisa Hesse and Joan Miller of St. Vincent de Paul with VBCBA Secretary Debbie Fields.
+Pictured at Right: Jerry Rott and Joan Miller of St. Vincent de Paul with VBCBA board member Bonnie Martinelli.

 THANK YOU, POSTAL CONNECTIONS!

-For the ninth year in a row, Marc Richard of Postal Connections has celebrated his company's anniversary by designating September 29th- his opening date nine years ago- as "VBCBA Day".
+For the tenth year in a row, Marc Richard of Postal Connections has celebrated his company's anniversary by designating September 29th- his opening date ten years ago- as "VBCBA Day".
 He donates 100% of his net profits from that day to the Vero Beach Christian Business Association, which in turn donates the money to local ministries during their annual “Celebration of Giving” during their December luncheon.

-Pictured here is Marc Richard presenting a check to Danny in 2019 for "VBCBA Day."
+Pictured here is Marc Richard (right) presenting a check to VBCBA board member Steve Schwartz for "VBCBA Day."

 DASIE HOPE CENTER